 Beginning History in Year 7, we assess baseline skills of chronology, source evaluation and bias.
 Our curriculum starts with the events leading up to the Norman Conquest and its significance for British history.
 Students then go on to look at how the Normans established control and the changes to everyday Medieval life that this caused.
 From here we jump to the Reformation of the 16th century and the subsequent upheavals in Tudor and Stuart religion.
 We specifically focus upon Elizabethan life and then finish the year studying the English Civil War.

 In Year 8 we look at themes of power, freedom and protest.
 Through a study of the Black Peoples of the Americas, students learn about the horrors of the Triangular Trade and the movement towards the abolition of slavery.
 Pupils then explore the civil rights movement of the 1950s and ‘60s and the vital role played by Martin Luther King Jr and other protestors.
 A study of the British Empire builds upon the wider significance of trade and slavery.
 Pupils analyse both the amazing achievements and complex legacy of the British Empire.
-Interlinking with this is our next topic, the Industrial Revolution which explores how the modern age was created in our very own city.
+Interlinking with this is our next topic, the Industrial Revolution which explores how the modern age was created in our very own city, of Manchester.
 This topic of industrialisation coupled with our previous study of imperialism forms the basis of our final topic, the causes of the First World War.

 Moving on to Year 9, pupils study the First World War in depth looking especially at the different theatres of war, the human side of conflict and the importance of Remembrance.
 The failure to achieve peace in the inter-war years is then explored by looking at the Treaty of the Versailles and the rise of Hitler and the Nazis.
 To coincide with Holocaust Memorial Day, we then study the origins and horrors of the Holocaust.
 We challenge deniers and evaluate its relevance to the present day.
-We then discover about the Second World War, directly analysing sources that show key chronological events and turning points in this terrible conflict.
+We then learn about the Second World War, directly analysing sources that show key chronological events and turning points in this terrible conflict.

 Over time, we are confident that our History students will be able to develop the key skills of analysis, evaluation and critical thinking skills that will aid them in their GCSEs.
 Pupils will look at the wider picture of events so they can place moments of time in its context and can link it to other subjects.
 There are many enrichment opportunities such as trips both home and abroad, including visits to the Western Front, Berlin and Auschwitz.